 The tank crews circled their tanks.
 Each tank fired an armor-piercing shell into the engine of the tank in front of it.
 They also opened the gasoline cocks inside the tank compartments and dropped hand grenades into the tanks.
 Most of the company waited in their bivouac for the Japanese to make contact, while others attempted to reach Corregidor which had not surrendered.

-On the island, Patrick received new clothes and the first real meal he had in months and was assigned to a beach defense unit.
+On the island, Patrick received new clothes and the first real meal he had in months and was assigned to a beach defense unit and attached to the 4th Marines.
+He and other tankers were sent to Skipper Hill which looked out on Bataan.
 In the early morning of May 6, the Japanese launched an all-out attack on the island.
 It was on that day that Patrick became a Prisoner of War.
 The POWs remained on the island for two weeks before the Japanese brought barges in to transport the POWs to Bataan.
+During this time, men willingly volunteered to work the burial detail because it got them out of the sun.
+It also gave them the chance to eat fruit from the trees.

 “Dear Mrs. M. Boone: